Jonosenior/codewars/README.md

   Challenge: Given an array representing a binary number, convert it to an integer.

   Solution: My previous challenge asked me to convert integer to binary - for which I used Ruby's #to_s(base) method (easy peasy).
 This challenge asks for a method that converts the other way - binary to integer.
 Again there's a super easy Ruby method: #to_i(base).

+## 7-Kyu - Sum of the First Nth Term of Series

+  Challenge: Write a function which returns the sum of the following series up to the nth parameter:

+    Series: 1 + 1/4 + 1/7 + 1/10 + 1/13 + 1/16 +...

+  Solution: Create an array of the range 1 to n.
+Use map to perform the following calculation on each element: 1/(n*3) - 2.
+The outputted array produces the requested series up to the nth element - convert to a decimal with #to_f.
+Then use #reduce(&:+) to add each element in the array.

+  Notes: One tricky part of this problem is always outputting a number with two decimal points - Ruby's #round method won't do that automatically if the answer is 1.0, for example.
+I discovered the #sprintf('%.2f', num) method to get round this - the first argument is the desired formatting (here, 2 decimal points), the second argument is the number you want to convert.
+The output is a string.

+  The second tricky part was an edge case - what if the method is passed zero?
+This broke the #sprintf first iteration of my solution.
+The workaround is to include an "or 0" line in the second argument for #sprintf - so it never gets passed nil.